-Varithena is a minimally invasive, non-surgical procedure used to treat abnormal veins.
+Varithena is a minimally invasive, non-surgical treatment used to address abnormal veins.
+It is an FDA-approved prescription foam designed to treat symptoms associated with vein disease.

 Benefits of Varithena®